 The factors that went into making up this list include:

-Here is my list of The Best Real Estate Crowdfunding Sites:
+Here is my updated list of The Best Real Estate Crowdfunding Sites…

-Real estate crowdfunding has really shaken up the real estate investing landscape by dramatically increasing the level of access to deals for the average investor.
+Real estate crowdfunding has really shaken up the real estate investment landscape by dramatically increasing the level of access to deals for the average investor.
 It helped me dip my toes into the real estate investing world and has now become a significant portion of my personal portfolio.
-In fact, I’ve invested nearly $200,000 in crowdfunding deals over the last three years.
+In fact, I’ve invested nearly $400,000 in crowdfunding deals over the last three years.

-Please remember that you have to be an accredited investor to invest in any of these sites.
+Please remember that you have to be an accredited investor to invest in a good number of these sites.

 Anybody else have some favorites that I didn’t mention here?
 How’s your experience been with some of these sites?